USBGuard/usbguard/README.md

 ### Device Specification

 Except the target, all the other fields of a rule need not be specified.
 Such a minimal rule will match any device and allows the policy creator to write an explicit default target.
 If no rule from the policy is applicable to the device, an implicit target configured in **usbguard-daemon.conf**(5) will be used.
-However, if one want's to narrow the applicability of a rule to a set of devices or one device only, it's possible to do so with device attributes and rule conditions.
+However, if one wants to narrow the applicability of a rule to a set of devices or one device only, it's possible to do so with device attributes and rule conditions.

 #### Device Attributes